 Due to New York State tax laws, no refund will be provided to students who have excess dining dollars in their account after the ninth week of the semester, when they graduate, or leave the University for any reason.
 More information is available at our Meal Plan Office.

 The Meal Plan is linked to your Binghamton University Student Picture Identification Card.
-Your account number is the number on the front of your picture ID.

 You may also consider eating at one of our Simple Servings stations, located in the Chenango Champlain Collegiate Center & Appalachian Collegiate Center.
 All Simple Servings dishes feature foods made without milk, eggs, wheat, soy, shellfish, peanuts, tree nuts, and gluten for people with food allergies, gluten intolerance, or other special dietary needs.